b0tting/aws-lambda-layer-creator/README.md

 - **python-runtime** - Python runtime
 - **package** - Name of the package, library that you want to install

+The result will be a ZIP file ready to be uploaded to AWS Lambda.

 #### Supported python runtime
 - python3.6
 - python3.7
 - python3.8
 - python3.9
+- python3.10
+- python3.11 (not in Lambda yet)

 #### Example
 ```bash